chinleung/laravel-multilingual-routes/README.md

 ## Configuration

-By default, the application locales are going to be `en` and the `app.fallback_locale` is not prefixed.
-If you want to prefix the fallback locale, please run the following command to publish the configuration file:
+By default, the application locales are only going to be `en` and the default locale is not prefixed.
+If you want to prefix the default locale, please run the following command to publish the configuration file:

 ``` bash
 php artisan vendor:publish --provider="ChinLeung\LaravelMultilingualRoutes\LaravelMultilingualRoutesServiceProvider" --tag="config"